-PE 019 is designed for assessment of student's fitness and ability levels.
-With this assessment, and individualized exercise program is designed to meet the student's fitness needs.
+PE 019 is designed for assessment of students' fitness and ability levels.
+With this assessment, an individualized exercise program is designed to meet the students' fitness needs.
 The fitness components to be emphasized will include an increase in muscular strength and endurance, flexibility and cardiovascular endurance.